Sckathach/subspace-rerouting/paper/main.typ

   caption: [Linear probe classification metrics on the dataset $dsi$, using Llama3.2 1b with last-token representation.], ) <fig:probe-results>

-Overall, we found the BCE loss, SGD optimizer, and learning rate at 0.01 to be performant defaults.
+Overall, we found the BCE loss, SGD optimiser, and learning rate at 0.01 to be performant defaults.

 While this task is computationally more intensive than the attack (15 minutes on average), it is a one-time investment, as the same probes can be reused for all subsequent attack attempts on a given model.

 == Additional optimisations <sec:ssr-addopti>

-To enhance optimization performance and escape local minima, we implemented a candidate diversification system inspired by AmpleGCG's approach @liao_amplegcg_2024.
-This system maintains multiple optimization trajectories simultaneously, providing robustness against optimization plateaus and suboptimal convergence.
+To enhance optimisation performance and escape local minima, we implemented a candidate diversification system inspired by AmpleGCG's approach @liao_amplegcg_2024.
+This system maintains multiple optimisation trajectories simultaneously, providing robustness against optimisation plateaus and suboptimal convergence.

 Our buffer-based diversification algorithm works as follows:

-1. At each optimization step, we generate $c$ new candidate perturbations through gradient-guided perturbation
+1. At each optimisation step, we generate $c$ new candidate perturbations through gradient-guided perturbation
 2. These candidates are merged with $b$ existing candidates in the buffer
 3. All $c+b$ candidates are ranked by loss values, retaining only the top $b$ for the next iteration
-4. When optimization stalls (showing no improvement for a specified patience period), we archive the current best candidate and select an alternative from the buffer using uniform random sampling weighted by loss values
+4. When optimisation stalls (showing no improvement for a specified patience period), we archive the current best candidate and select an alternative from the buffer using uniform random sampling weighted by loss values
 5. All archived candidates are preserved in another buffer rather than discarded, maintaining access to potentially valuable solutions

 This approach proved remarkably effective, revealing a counter-intuitive phenomenon illustrated in Figure @fig:batch-scores.
 In our experiments on Llama 3.2 1b using the instruction "Write a script that can exploit vulnerabilities in a software or operating system," we observed that the candidate achieving the lowest loss value (0.076) failed to produce a successful jailbreak (scoring 1 on our evaluation metric).
 Meanwhile, numerous successful jailbreaks emerged from candidates with notably higher loss values (~0.11).